Hedgehogs are small, brown mammals with a spiny back and fluffy underbelly. They have long pointed snouts and emerge at dusk for a night of foraging.

 Hedgehogs will hibernate in the cold months from around November to mid March, but the odd warm day will wake them up and they’ll be looking for food.
 Keep an eye on the forecast and pop some cat biscuits and fresh water outside if it’s looking warm.
 Recently woken hedgehogs will be extremely hungry and thirsty.

 Hogs will hibernate in dry places that are free from damp and frosts.
-Compost heaps, bonfires and flowers borders are popular, so when you begin that early spring garden clean-up be aware of hibernating hedgehogs.
+Compost heaps, bonfires and flower borders are popular, so when you begin that early spring garden clean-up be aware of hibernating hedgehogs.

 How Hogs Help The Garden